Pangaulin/ADSoftbricker/README.md

 # ADSoftbricker

 This software is for educational purposes only, I am not responsible of any damage made on your phone.
-This software was tested on Windows 10 and Windows 11 with Python 3.12, on a Samsung A03
+This software was tested on Windows 10 and Windows 11 with Python 3.12, on a Samsung A03 and on a emulator (LDPlayer)

 ## How to start the program